 “Chief Information Bureau”

-As the American forces got closer to the Philippine Islands the Japanese began to send as many POWs to Japan, or other occupied countries, as possible.
-On June 6, 1944, the Japanese sent Revak and other POWs to Lasang, Mindanao, by truck.
+On June 6, 1944, the Japanese sent about half the POWs to Lasang, Mindanao, by truck.
 Once there, the POWs were boarded onto the Yashu Maru and held in the ship’s front holds for six days before it sailed.
-The ship sailed on the 12th and dropped anchor off Zamboanga, Mindanao. for two days before sailing for Cabu City arriving on June 17th.
-The POWs were taken off the ship and held in a warehouse, until they were returned to the dock and boarded an unnamed ship that arrived at Manila on June 25.
-From there, the POWs were returned to Bilibid Prison.
+The ship sailed on the 12th and dropped anchor off Zamboanga, Mindanao.
+During the time it was anchored there, an American plane strafed the ship and dropped bombs.
+One bomb exploded so close to the ship that the ship rocked in the water.
+After two days, the ship for Cebu City and arrived on June 17.
+The POWs were taken off the ship and held in a warehouse.
+The POWs were returned to the dock and boarded an unnamed ship and arrived at Manila on June 25, where he was taken to Bilibid Prison.